ironhide23586/Map-Matcher/README.md

 File with Probe Point data is too big to be hosted on GitHub.
 Link contained in file Partition6467ProbePointsCSV in folder with source code.
 Anyways, the link is - https://goo.gl/P4LeS7

-Link to the matched probe point results - https://goo.gl/N8PrKm
+Link to final results - https://goo.gl/kgUX52